Applied Network Science

 Since Specialization

-This map shows the geographic distribution of research published in Applied Network Science.
-It shows the number of citations received by papers published by authors working in each country.
-You can also color the map by specialization and compare the number of papers published in Applied Network Science with the expected number of papers based on a country's size and research output (numbers larger than one mean the country's share of papers is larger than expected).
+This map shows the geographic impact of research published in Applied Network Science.
+It shows the number of citations coming from papers published by authors working in each country.
+You can also color the map by specialization and compare the number of citations received by papers published in Applied Network Science with the expected number of citations based on a country's size and research output (numbers larger than one mean the country cites Applied Network Science more than expected).

 Rankless by CCL